JonasAlfredsson/ansible-role-kea_dhcp/README.md

 Unless you change the `kea_logging_raw_*` variable this will set up logging at the INFO level both to `stdout` and to a log file with automatic rotation when it reaches 10MB in size and it will keep 2 files in history before they are deleted.
-The only thing to be wary of here is the space in the `{ %` pointed out above.
-This was necessary to do because `{%` is a special command in jinja which makes the templating fail.
-Just be careful with that in case you want to change the pattern.
+The only thing to take note of here is the [`!unsafe`][9] keyword used in the `kea_logging_pattern`.
+This is used to get around Ansible otherwise trying to interpret `{%` as a special jinja2 templating command.
+Just be careful to keep that in case you want to change the pattern.

 However, like in the [subnet](#subnets) case discussed above we allow you to pipe your own custom settings directly to the templating.
 Take a look in the